-15 Ayurvedic Medicine to Control High Blood Pressure
+15 Ayurvedic Remedies To Manage High Blood Pressure

 Hypertension, characterized by persistently high blood pressure, is a leading cause of cardiovascular diseases globally.
 The World Health Organization (WHO) defines hypertension as having a systolic blood pressure of 140 mmHg or higher, or a diastolic blood pressure of 90 mmHg or higher, among individuals aged 30-79.
 This means that approximately 1.13 billion people all over the world are suffering from this disease, and the data shows that in 2015 one in four men and one in five women are at risk.